TianchengLiRed/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ### Activity 3

-implemented a highlight shader and solved its bug for station interactive objects, fixed collider problem in the station scene, add a new tutorial sheet in each level, implemented that shader change its color based on amount of ghost's health.
+Implemented a highlight shader and solved its bug for station interactive objects, fixed collider problem in the station scene, add a new tutorial sheet in each level, implemented that shader change its color based on amount of ghost's health.